sserver224/XInput-Bass-Vibrator/README.md

 Launch the app.
 Then, go to Windows Settings then System > Sound > Volume mixer > Bass Vibrator (expand) then select CABLE Output as the input device for that app.
 Relaunch the app for the settings to take effect.

-Note: The audio splitting program must be running for the program to work.
+The audio splitting program must be running for the program to work.

+If there is latency in the vibrations when using wired headphones/speakers, try playing audio through a Bluetooth audio device to "lag" the sound a bit so it syncs up with the vibrations

 OBS (with necessary plugins): https://drive.google.com/file/d/1II3nyKbAy5YOEfShlgLsGeU040QMhkKW/view?usp=sharing